Sweet Baby James

 In recognition of his many contributions to the city of Portland, James received a string of honors in his final years, including being part of a proclamation by Mayor Sam Adams.
 As Willamette Week wrote, “Soul shouter Sweet Baby James is a human landmark of Portland jazz!”

 Sadly, Sweet Baby James Benton passed away on February 14, 2016 at the age of 85.
 But he left behind a rich legacy in his recordings, in the many musicians he mentored, and in the indelible memories he left with family members, friends, and fans.
 James' warmth, soulfulness, humor, and musical talent & passion will not be forgotten.

-On October 9, 2021, James will be posthumously inducted into the Oregon Music Hall of Fame.
-Fittingly, his favorite saxophonist, Renato Caranto, is to be inducted on the same evening--joining King Louie & Baby James' organist Louis Pain, inducted a few years earlier.
-Renato and Louis are scheduled to perform at the induction event, and they plan to play selections from the King Louie & Baby James songlist in honor of their late bandmate James: the heart & soul of King Louie & Baby James.
+On October 9, 2021, James was posthumously inducted into the Oregon Music Hall of Fame.
+Fittingly, his favorite saxophonist, Renato Caranto,was inducted on the same evening--joining King Louie & Baby James' organist Louis Pain, inducted a few years earlier.
+Renato and Louis, with KL & BJ drummer Micah Kassell, performed at the induction event.
+They played James' favorite Renato-featured number, "You Are So Beautiful," in honor of their late bandmate: the heart & soul of King Louie & Baby James.
 James' stepson Bobby Fouther accepted the award on James' behalf and shared wonderful reminisces of James--including what it was like to live in a house that hosted 24/7 jam sessions in the garage!